 Road vehicles are usually classified according to their level of emission control technology, which is actually defined in terms of the emission legislation with which they are compliant.
 Using the vehicle classes described in Table 2.1 different groups can be identified, each with its own relevant legislation.
 These groups are described in more detail in the following subsections.

 It should also be noted that, in accordance with the legislation, a slightly different notation is used in this chapter to refer to the emission standards for LCVs, HDVs and two-wheel vehicles.
-For LCVs and two-wheel vehicles Arabic numerals are used (e.g. Euro 1, Euro 2, etc.), whereas for HDVs roman numerals are used (e.g. Euro I, Euro II, etc.).
+For LCVs and L-category vehicles Arabic numerals are used (e.g. Euro 1, Euro 2, etc.), whereas for HDVs roman numerals are used (e.g. Euro I, Euro II, etc.).

 Legislation classes for petrol passenger cars